 Last night, we went to our first church bingo!

 Oh yes, I did just say first, notably as opposed to only, because playing bingo in the basement of the St. Rosalia parish last night reawakened a secret, inner church bingo lady part of me that just wants to take the Catholic diocese circuit by storm.
+And the good thing here is, this is the first time I involve with bingo in a place, as I usually do online.
+Do you want to try? click here to receive a reward for starting players.

 But I’m getting ahead of myself.